beechfuzz/e2guardian-docker/README.md

 The data on a container does not persist when that container no longer exists.
 Therefore, we use volumes to enable persistent data within our containers.
 You add a volume to a container via the `-v` parameter.
 The syntax for the parameter is:

     -v /host/path:/container/path

-`/host/path` is the path on the local host machine where you wa
+`/host/path` is the path on the local host machine where you want the Docker volume to reside.  `/container/path` is the path inside of the container that will be made available to the local host.

 ### UID/GID
 From [linuxserver.io](https://github.com/linuxserver/docker-nzbget#user--group-identifiers):